Psychotherapy and Psychoanalysis

 While it may appear that I have a large number of specialties, at heart, all of these issues have a typical, central core feature: SHAME.
 I feel I am an especially good fit for patients who are struggling with shame or shame-based issues.
 Given the taboos of our culture, sexual minorities are one group of people prone to developing feelings of shame as a result of living in a non-validating culture.
-I am LGBTQ+ and kink affirmative, and work with individuals in a variety relationship types: monogamous relationships, open relationships, polyamorous relationships, as well as other configurations.
+I am LGBTQIA+ and kink affirmative, and work with individuals in a variety relationship types: monogamous relationships, open relationships, polyamorous relationships, as well as other configurations.

-Many people feel shame for other reasons: divergence from their religious expectations, needing accomodations for physical illness, and even those who feel that they have not been able to benefit from prior mental health treatment.
+Many people feel shame for other reasons: divergence from their religious expectations, needing accommodations for physical illness, and even those who feel that they have not been able to benefit from prior mental health treatment.

 Self-compassion is an important element of my work.
 While older and more pop-psychology notions of self-esteem are still commonplace in our culture, “developing” self-esteem is often problematic.
 Self-esteem is often developed based on facets of life beyond our direct control.
 More important to many people is self-compassion: feeling the ability to feel kindness and acceptance of one’s self - including the good and the bad.
 Accepting one’s self in totality and cultivating an attitude of self-kindness and self-awareness can strengthen our bond with humanity by connecting us with central human themes of struggle, triumph, challenge, and success.
 By connecting with our humanity through self-compassion, we move beyond the more limited notions of self-esteem that are commonplace.

-Todd Anderson, PhD, LP
+Todd Anderson, PhD, PsyD, LP

 Gay men face a number of stressors in our society that require special attention in the context of psychotherapy.
 These stressors can range from coming out of the closet to facing internalized homophobia.